Archive for December, 2007

 I wish for all of you and very Merry Christmas.
 Give everyone you love a big hug.

 To tell you the truth, cheesecake isn’t something I order except on very rare occasions.
 Nor do I make it very often.
 Usually it’s just too rich for me.
 Especially if I’ve eaten a big dinner.
 My daughter, Sara, makes a really good cheesecake, and I enjoy it every time she makes it.
-She’s quite legendary in her family for her cheesecake.
+She’s quite legendary in some parts of her family for her cheesecake.
 Her husband and his family often request it for family gatherings.

 Here’s the batter, thick and silky smooth (the cream cheese, sour cream, etc.)

 But, THIS cheesecake I’m sharing with you today, is something altogether different.
 I must say that this has all the trappings of regular cheesecake.
 So how come it’s different?
 Well, you whip up the six egg whites until stiff and fold them into the cheesecake filling.
 It lightens up the texture considerably.
 I like this lighter, almost a souffle-like, style.
 You slice your fork into a bite and it meets little resistance and melts in your mouth.
 There’s a hint of lemon in it.
 Maybe next time I ought to add a bit of lemon zest to the filling too.
 I’ve never seen another cheesecake recipe that uses whipped egg whites.
 I’ve searched on the internet to try to find the origin of this recipe, but have found nothing.
-Fine print: whatever you do, don’t go reading the nutrition content of this recipe, or you’ll never make this cheesecake.
-You’ll get depressed even thinking about it.

 Springform pans: I own two.
 An 8 1/2 inch and a 10 inch.
 This recipe calls for a 9 inch.
 What to do?
 This time I used the smaller one and had enough to make another entire small bowl of cheesecake.
 Next time I guess I should use the 10 inch form.
 Definitely I’d need to make more crumbs, however.
 I already do that as it is, using about 3 cups of graham cracker crumbs in the mixture.
 And more butter.
 No additional sugar.